ravinsharma7/podman-cue/README.md

 I'm invested in podman tooling and am balls deep into it.
 Docker is cool as always, but lacks some flexibility I get from podman, like when using with systemd and k8s.

-# Non-goals
+# Goal and Non-goals

-Cue does not intent to be a replacement of 'docker-compose` or `podman-compose`, but only integrate with the process.
+This project does not intent to be a replacement of 'docker-compose` or `podman-compose`, but only integrate with the process.
+Integration is always a goal.
 It will be much closer as portainer alternative but with much better flexibility and more extensibility.
 Also it should be usable without knowing a whole of concept to use it, everything you know about podman container should be enough to get started.

 # How to use